What Do Music Director Do?

 - Avid Audio Pro Tools

-What education is needed to be a Music Director?
+What education or degrees do I need to become a Music Director?

-Those thinking about becoming a Music Director might also be interested in the following careers:
+Those interested in being a Music Director may also be interested in:

 More about our data sources and methodologies.